Elha Nympha

 Elha Mae Fronda Nympha (born April 16, 2004) is a Filipino singer who won the second season of The Voice Kids in 2015.
-She started singing at the age of 3 and started joining a school competition at the age of 7, where she won a rotary competition on Amaranth on February 18, 2014.
+She started singing at the age of 3 and started joining a school competition at the age of 7, where she won a Rotary Club competition on Amaranth on February 18, 2014.
 At the age of 9, she auditioned for the first season of The Voice Kids but did not make it.
-In 2015, she tried her fate again and auditioned for the second season, which she won.
+In 2015, she auditioned for the second season, which she won.

 Nympha won a recording contract with MCA Music Inc. (Philippines), a Universal Music Group company in 2015, with her self-titled studio album, Elha, released on October 7, 2016, with the carrier singles "Susunduin", "Emotions", and "Love on Top".

 Nympha was a member of the all-female vocal group New Gen Divas together with Janine Berdin, Sheena Belarmino and Fana.

 Early life

 She lived at Kamuning, near EDSA, GMA Building and MRT-3 Kamuning station.
 She was selling banana cue to support herself and her family.
 Her mother, Lucy noticed that Elha has a talent for singing.